 A loud whipping noise from the doggy door wakes her up and she flutters her eyes open to a very bright sunny day in Colorado.
-Rue was walking back in from the yard, and noticing that Star was awake she wags her tail and jumps right on her stomach, really waking Star up now.
-With the wind slightly knocked out of her from the 40 pound fluffball now laying on her diaphragm she checks her phone for the time.
+Rue was walking back in from the yard and noticing that Star was awake she wags her tail and jumps right on her stomach.
+She was really awake now.
+With the wind slightly knocked out of her from the 40 pound fluffball now laying on top of her she checks her phone for the time.
 8:30, holy shit she is going to be late again!
-She worked at a small engineering firm of 8 people where she was a water resource engineer.
+She worked at a small engineering firm where she was a water resource engineer.
 She related to nature and adored it in sympathy her whole life.
 She spent most of her early 20’s obtaining an Environmental Engineering degree.
 She loved her job, she felt like she was actually working for a purpose of making the world a better place.

-Rolling her eyes, she lightly moved Rue off of her and got off the couch.
+Rolling her eyes, she lightly moved Rue off of her and got up from the couch.
 She hurried through her morning routine, put food and water in Rue’s bowls and flew out the door.
-The weather was so nice that she rolled down the windows of her Corolla she still had from high school and turned the radio up.
-‘Island in the Sun’ by Weezer was on, one of her favorite songs.
+The weather was so nice that she rolled down the windows of her 4runner she still had from high school and turned the radio up.
+‘Heart Out’ by The 1975 was on, one of her favorite songs.
 It definitely corresponded with the brightness of the day.

 She reached her office with an energetic spirit, sat down and began working.
 A few hours pass by and she receives an e-vite from her Aunt to a family picnic in a couple weeks.
 Perfect, just what she needed another family event where she is the only single person.